Austin Birth Injury Lawyers

 - Injuries to the brachial plexus affect the group of nerves that supply the upper limb.
 Erb’s palsy and Klumpke’s palsy are forms of this injury.
 The injury affects sensation and/or muscle strength and may be temporary or, less often, permanent.
 The injury occurs during difficult deliveries that stretch the child’s neck.

 - Bone fractures (especially the collarbone), bruising, and lacerations, often from use of forceps during delivery but may be from other causes, like shoulder dystocia.

 - Lung inflammation from breathing in the child’s own feces (meconium) during difficult labor; “meconium aspiration” needs to be addressed immediately to prevent serious injury and/or death.

-Experience in handling birth injury cases is invaluable in pursuing a legal settlement.
-The cases are inevitably complex.
-Is the infant’s condition the result of a birth injury, or a result of a genetic birth defect?
+Experience in handling birth injury cases is invaluable in pursuing a legal settlement, as the cases are inevitably complex.
+Is the infant’s condition the result of a birth injury or a result of a genetic birth defect?
 Did the doctor and/or hospital notify you immediately about the infant’s condition?
-What have they said about the condition’s cause, and is that claim backed up by the do the extensive records that accompany all births?
+What have they said about the condition’s cause, and is that claim backed up by the extensive records that accompany all births?
 What do the people present during the birth say about the events?
 What are the costs likely to be for a serious and lifelong injury?